Denmark pauses AstraZeneca vaccine jabs to probe blood clots

 “The vaccine has been given to several million people all over the world and we have not had similar reports of vaccine-induced clotting,” he said, adding that the blood clots were more likely to be “separate, unconnected events.”

-Britain’s medicines regulator, MHRA, reacted by noting there was no confirmation that the reported blood clot was caused by the AstraZeneca vaccine.
+Britain’s medicines regulator reacted by noting there was no confirmation that the reported blood clot was caused by the AstraZeneca vaccine.
 “People should still go and get their COVID-19 vaccine when asked to do so,” it said.

 But Hendrik Streeck, a German virologist at the University of Bonn, said the Danish decision was the right one.